-Qualitative a Disclosure a) The name of the top corporate entity in the group National Bank Limited i to which this guidelines applies An outline of differences in the basis of consolidation for accounting and regulatory purposes, with a brief description of the entities within the group (a) that are fully consolidated; (b) that are given a deduction treatment; and (c) that are neither consolidated nor deducted (e.g. where the investment is risk-weighted).
+Qualitation The nome of the ter Notional Dank Limited Qualitative Disclosure a) The name of the top corporate entity in the group to which this guidelines applies National Bank Limited b) An outline of differences in the basis of consolidation for accounting and regulatory purposes, with a brief description of the entities within the group (a) that are fully consolidated; (b) that are given a deduction treatment; and (c) that are neither consolidated nor deducted (e.g. where the investment is risk-weighted).
 National Bank Limited has 7 (seven) subsidiaries (i) NBL Securities Ltd. (ii) NBL Capital & Equity Management Ltd (iii) NBL Money Transfer Pte.
 Ltd. Singapore (iv) NBL Money Transfer Sdn Bhd.
 Malaysia (v) NBL Money Transfer (Maldives) Private Ltd. (vi) NBL Money Transfer Payment Foundation S.A., Greece (vii) NBL Money Transfer INC., USA National Bank Limited: NBL was incorporated in Bangladesh as a public limited company with limited liability as on 15 March 1983 under Companies Act 1913 (Companies Act 1994) to carry out banking business.
 It obtain license from Bangladesh Bank to Carrying out banking business on 22 March 1983.
-The Bank has been engaged in Banking activities through its one hundred seventy nine (179) branches including sixteen (16) SME / Agri branches throughout the country.
-The Bank is listed with both Dhaka Stock Exchange Limited and Chittagong Stock Exchange Limited.
+The Bank has been engaged in Banking activities through its one hundred ninety nine (191) branches including sixteen (16) SME / Agri branches throughout the country.
+The Bank is listed with both Dhaka Stock Exchange Limited.
 NBL Securities Limited: NBL Securities Limited, a subsidiary company of National Bank Limited was incorporated as a public Limited Company with the Registrar of Joint Stock Companies and Firms in Dhaka, Bangladesh bearing Registration No-C-82154/10 Dated February 01, 2010 under the Companies Act, 1994.
 The main objectives of the company are to carry on the business as Stock Broker/ Stock Dealer of stock exchanges, depository participants of Central Depository Bangladesh Limited (CDBL), underwriter, placement agent and to carry on the business of broker, jobber or dealer in stocks, shares, securities, commodities, commercial papers, bonds, debentures, treasury bills and financial instruments.
-NBL Capital & Equity Management Ltd.: NBL Capital & Equity Management Ltd. is fully owned subsidiary company of National Bank Limited incorporated as a private
+NBL Capital & Equity Management Ltd.: NBL Capital & Equity Management Ltd. is fully owned subsidiary company of National Bank Limited incorporated as a private limited company with the registrar of Joint